- 1. Hyperpigmentation and Melasma; how do they relate?

 Another reason why melasma can develop is using active ingredients with no SPF for sun protection.
 These active ingredients really get the job done, but they can leave the skin extra sensitive and vulnerable.
 Without this SPF, the skin can become patchy with spots and hyperpigmentation.
 Add to this a poor diet and maybe even an added predisposition due to heritage, you have yourselves a recipe for disaster.

-Main causes that attribute to melasma:
+The main causes attribute to melasma:

 - Imbalances related to hormones (which makes it more common in women)